-In general, jewelry is not permitted during game play.
+Jewelry is permitted during game play, if it is not a distraction or dangerous to the player or opposing players.
 Breakaway nylon necklaces are allowed (must be breakaway such as Phiten or Monsoon necklaces).
 Rubber bracelets that are not a distraction are also permitted.
 Jewelry worn for medical reasons is also allowed (in this case, it must be taped to the body).
 Any item that is deemed unsafe or distracting (Tournament Director's judgment) will not be allowed.
 The team will receive a warning if a player wears improper jewelry during the game and any players found wearing improper jewelry after the team warning will be ejected for the remainder of the game.